 - The effectiveness of school closures as a measure to stem outbreaks depends on the length of the closure, when the closure and reopening take place, how transmissible the disease is and to what degree it affects children.
-They appear to be most effective when combined with other social distancing measures. - Although COVID-19 appears to generally affect children's health less than adults and they may be less likely to contract the virus, less is known about children's role in community spread.
-Recent data suggests that children might be as infectious as adults.
-The potential risks to students and teachers therefore need to be taken into account when planning school reopenings, including age-related differences in children's ability to understand and comply with social distancing measures. - Countries are varying in their approaches to school reopenings, but staggered returns tend to be favoured so as to limit the number of students on campus at any given time.
+They appear to be most effective when combined with other social distancing measures. - Debate remains around the likelihood of infection in children and it remains unclear what their role is in community spread.
+Recent data suggests that children may be as infectious and at a similar risk of infection as adults.
+The potential risks to students and teachers therefore need to be taken into account when planning school reopenings, including age and / or developmentally determined differences in children's ability to understand and comply with social distancing measures. - Countries are varying in their approaches to school reopenings, but staggered returns tend to be favoured so as to limit the number of students on campus at any given time.
 Some of the most affected countries in Europe (e.g. Italy and Spain) have decided not to reopen schools for the general population before September.